Violette1109/hitl-bayes-scale/README.md

 | `Static` | `static` |
 | `Random` | `random` |

 For static and random runs, configure `UserID` and `GroupID` on `FittsLawConditionManager`.
-The manager still mirrors the same runtime context into `QTQuestionnaireManager`, so questionnaire CSVs, app telemetry, and BO logs stay aligned even though the questionnaire CSV now labels the exported context columns as `Scale` and `SamplingRounds`.
+The manager mirrors all three IDs into `QTQuestionnaireManager` at runtime, so questionnaire CSVs, app telemetry, and BO logs share the same context columns.
+The same `UserID` can be reused across condition modes; a suffix is added only when that specific condition folder already exists.

 For static and random conditions, `FittsLawConditionManager` reads the same sampling/optimization iteration counts as the BO setup and runs one additional local `finaldesign` round when `includeFinalDesignRound` is enabled.
 This keeps the baseline conditions aligned with the adaptive BO condition while keeping the optimizer inactive.
 For example, with `3` sampling iterations and `2` optimization iterations, static/random run `5 + 1 finaldesign` task rounds.